 You can use the Choose spatial reference option to specify a different default coordinate system.
 Note that the coordinate system setting does not apply to global scenes, because they always use WGS84.

-You can also choose to enable the Warn if transformation between geographic coordinate system is required to align data sources correctly option, which displays a warning if your data will be transformed to fit your specified default coordinate system.
+You can also choose to enable the Warn if transformation between geographic coordinate system is required to align data sources correctly option, which displays a warning if the data will be transformed to fit the specified default coordinate system.

 You can set the label engine that maps and scenes use by default.
 By default, the label engine is set to Maplex Label Engine.